davidsonfellipe/awesome-wpo/README.md

 * [UglifyJS2](https://github.com/mishoo/UglifyJS2) - UglifyJS is a JavaScript parser, minifier, compressor or beautifier toolkit,  written in JavaScript.
 * [CSSO](https://github.com/css/csso) - CSS minimizer unlike others.
 In addition to usual minification techniques it can perform structural optimization of CSS files, resulting in smaller file size compared to other minifiers.
 * [CSSmin.js](https://github.com/stoyan/yuicompressor/blob/master/ports/js/cssmin.js) - cssmin.js is a JavaScript port of YUICompressor's CSS minifier.
-* [grunt-contrib-concat](https://github.com/gruntjs/grunt-contrib-concat) - A Grunt plugin to concatenate files.
+* [Grunt-contrib-concat](https://github.com/gruntjs/grunt-contrib-concat) - A Grunt plugin to concatenate files.
-* [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify) - A Grunt plugin to concatenate and minify Javascript files.
+* [Grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify) - A Grunt plugin to concatenate and minify Javascript files.
-* [clean-css](https://github.com/jakubpawlowicz/clean-css) - A fast, efficient, and well tested CSS minifier for node.js.
+* [Clean-css](https://github.com/jakubpawlowicz/clean-css) - A fast, efficient, and well tested CSS minifier for node.js.
-* [django-compressor](https://github.com/django-compressor/django-compressor) - Compresses linked and inline javascript or CSS into a single cached file.
+* [Django-compressor](https://github.com/django-compressor/django-compressor) - Compresses linked and inline javascript or CSS into a single cached file.
 * [JShrink](https://github.com/tedious/JShrink) - JShrink is a PHP class that minifies javascript so that it can be delivered to the client quicker.
 * [CSSshrink](https://github.com/stoyan/cssshrink) - Because CSS is ospon the critical path to rendering pages.
 It must be small!
 Or else!
 * [Grunt-cssshrink](https://github.com/JohnCashmore/grunt-cssshrink) - This is just a grunt wrapper for CSS Shrink.
 * [Gulp-cssshrink](https://github.com/torrottum/gulp-cssshrink) - Shrinks CSS files using cssshrink for Gulp.
-* [prettyugly](https://github.com/stoyan/prettyugly) - Uglify (strip spaces) or prettify (add consistent spaces) CSS code.
+* [Prettyugly](https://github.com/stoyan/prettyugly) - Uglify (strip spaces) or prettify (add consistent spaces) CSS code.
-* [grunt-contrib-cssmin](https://github.com/gruntjs/grunt-contrib-cssmin) - CSS Minifier for Grunt.
+* [Grunt-contrib-cssmin](https://github.com/gruntjs/grunt-contrib-cssmin) - CSS Minifier for Grunt.
-* [gulp-cssmin](https://github.com/chilijung/gulp-cssmin) - CSS Minifier for Gulp.
+* [Gulp-cssmin](https://github.com/chilijung/gulp-cssmin) - CSS Minifier for Gulp.
-* [grunt-uncss](https://github.com/addyosmani/grunt-uncss) - A grunt task for removing unused CSS from your projects.
+* [Grunt-uncss](https://github.com/addyosmani/grunt-uncss) - A grunt task for removing unused CSS from your projects.
-* [gulp-uncss](https://github.com/ben-eb/gulp-uncss) - A gulp task for removing unused CSS from your projects.
+* [Gulp-uncss](https://github.com/ben-eb/gulp-uncss) - A gulp task for removing unused CSS from your projects.

+## Miscellaneous

+* [Socialite.js](http://socialitejs.com/) - Socialite provides a very easy way to implement and activate a plethora of social sharing buttons — any time you wish.
+On document load, on article hover, on any event!
+* [uCSS](https://github.com/operasoftware/ucss) - uCSS is made for crawling (large) websites to find unused CSS selectors, but not remove unused CSS.
+* [HTTPinvoke](https://github.com/jakutis/httpinvoke)- A no-dependencies HTTP client library for browsers and Node.js with a promise-based or Node.js-style callback-based API to progress events, text and binary file upload and download, partial response body, request and response headers, status code.
+* [Critical](https://github.com/addyosmani/critical) - Extract & Inline Critical-path CSS in HTML pages (alpha).
+* [Csscolormin](https://github.com/stoyan/csscolormin) - Utility that minifies CSS colors, example: min("white"); // minifies to "#fff"

 ## Sprite Generators
-* [glue](https://github.com/jorgebastida/glue) - Glue is a simple command line tool to generate sprites:
+* [Glue](https://github.com/jorgebastida/glue) - Glue is a simple command line tool to generate sprites:
 * [Pitomba-spriter](https://github.com/pitomba/spriter) - Spriter is a simple and flexible dynamic sprite generator for CSS, using Python.
 It can process CSS both synchronous and asynchronous as it provides classes to be used in your python code and also a watcher that listens to your filesystem and changes CSS and sprite as soon as a static is changed.
-* [grunt-spritesmith](https://github.com/Ensighten/grunt-spritesmith) - Grunt task for converting a set of images into a spritesheet and corresponding CSS variables.
+* [Grunt-spritesmith](https://github.com/Ensighten/grunt-spritesmith) - Grunt task for converting a set of images into a spritesheet and corresponding CSS variables.
-* [gulp-sprite](https://github.com/aslansky/gulp-sprite) - gulp task for creating a image sprite and the corresponding stylesheets for Gulp.
+* [Gulp-sprite](https://github.com/aslansky/gulp-sprite) - gulp task for creating a image sprite and the corresponding stylesheets for Gulp.

+## SVG
+* [SVGO](https://github.com/svg/svgo) - SVGO is a Nodejs-based tool for optimizing SVG vector graphics files.
+* [Grunt-svgmin](https://github.com/sindresorhus/grunt-svgmin) - Minify SVG using SVGO for Grunt.
+* [Gulp-svgmin](https://www.npmjs.org/package/gulp-svgmin) - Minify SVG with SVGO for Gulp.

 ## Webserver modules
 * [PageSpeed Module](https://developers.google.com/speed/pagespeed/module/download) - PageSpeed speeds up your site and reduces page load time.
 This open-source webserver module automatically applies web performance best practices to pages and associated assets (CSS, JavaScript, images) without requiring that you modify your existing content or workflow.
 PageSpeed is available as a module for Apache 2.x and Nginx 1.x.
+* [Webp-detect](https://github.com/igrigorik/webp-detect) - WebP with Accept negotiation.

 ## Webserver Benchmarks
 * [HTTPerf](https://code.google.com/p/httperf/) - httperf is a tool for measuring web server performance.
 It provides a flexible facility for generating various HTTP workloads and for measuring server performance.
 * [Apache JMeter](http://jmeter.apache.org/download_jmeter.cgi) - Open source load testing tool: It is a Java platform application.
 * [Autoperf](https://github.com/igrigorik/autoperf) - Autoperf is a ruby driver for httperf, designed to help you automate load and performance testing of any web application - for a single end point, or through log replay.
-* [httperfrb](https://github.com/jmervine/httperfrb) - Simple Ruby interface for httperf, written in Ruby.
+* [HTTPerfrb](https://github.com/jmervine/httperfrb) - Simple Ruby interface for httperf, written in Ruby.
-* [php-httperf](https://github.com/jmervine/php-httperf) - PHP Port of HTTPerf.rb.
+* [PHP-httperf](https://github.com/jmervine/php-httperf) - PHP Port of HTTPerf.rb.
-* [httperfjs](https://github.com/jmervine/httperfjs) - JS Port of HTTPerf.rb.
+* [HTTPerfjs](https://github.com/jmervine/httperfjs) - JS Port of HTTPerf.rb.
-* [gohttperf](https://github.com/jmervine/gohttperf) - Go Port of HTTPerf.rb.
+* [Gohttperf](https://github.com/jmervine/gohttperf) - Go Port of HTTPerf.rb.

 ## Web Components

-* [vulcanize](https://github.com/Polymer/vulcanize) - Concatenate a set of Web Components into one file, a Build tool for HTMLImports and Web Components.
+* [Vulcanize](https://github.com/Polymer/vulcanize) - Concatenate a set of Web Components into one file, a Build tool for HTMLImports and Web Components.
-* [grunt-vulcanize](https://github.com/Polymer/grunt-vulcanize) - Grunt task for Polymer's Vulcanize.
+* [Grunt-vulcanize](https://github.com/Polymer/grunt-vulcanize) - Grunt task for Polymer's Vulcanize.
-* [gulp-vulcanize](https://github.com/sindresorhus/gulp-vulcanize) - Concatenate a set of Web Components into one file that use Vulcanize.
+* [Gulp-vulcanize](https://github.com/sindresorhus/gulp-vulcanize) - Concatenate a set of Web Components into one file that use Vulcanize.

-## SVG
-* [SVGO](https://github.com/svg/svgo) - SVGO is a Nodejs-based tool for optimizing SVG vector graphics files.
-* [grunt-svgmin](https://github.com/sindresorhus/grunt-svgmin) - Minify SVG using SVGO for Grunt.
-* [gulp-svgmin](https://www.npmjs.org/package/gulp-svgmin) - Minify SVG with SVGO for Gulp.
+# Specs

+* [Web Performance Working Group](http://www.w3.org/2010/webperf/) - The mission of the Web Performance Working Group, part of the Rich Web Client Activity, is to provide methods to measure aspects of application performance of user agent features and APIs.
+* [Page Visibility](http://www.w3.org/TR/page-visibility/) - It is a permanent repository of web performance information such as size of pages, failed requests, and technologies utilized.
+This performance information allows us to see trends in how the Web is built and provides a common data set from which to conduct web performance research.
+* [User Timing](http://www.w3.org/TR/user-timing/) - This specification defines an interface to help web developers measure the performance of their applications by giving them access to high precision timestamps.
+* [Performance Timeline](http://www.w3.org/TR/performance-timeline/) - This specification defines an unified interface to store and retrieve performance metric data.
+This specification does not cover individual performance metric interfaces.

+# Stats

+* [httparchive](http://httparchive.org/index.php) - It is a permanent repository of web performance information such as size of pages, failed requests, and technologies utilized.
+This performance information allows us to see trends in how the Web is built and provides a common data set from which to conduct web performance research.

 # Contributing